Qumran: History

+Qumran cemeteries

 A large cemetery was discovered to the east of the site.
+Besides this primary cemetery, there are also three separate extensions of it, as well as the north cemetery (about 10 minutes away from the primary) and a cemetery south of Wadi Qumran.

 While most of the graves contain the remains of males, some females were also discovered, though some burials may be from medieval times.
 Only a small portion of the graves were excavated, as excavating cemeteries is forbidden under Jewish law.
 Over a thousand bodies are buried at Qumran cemetery.
 One theory is that bodies were those of generations of sectarians, while another is that they were brought to Qumran because burial was easier there than in rockier surrounding areas.

 The scrolls were found in a series of eleven caves around the settlement, some accessible only through the settlement.
 Some scholars have claimed that the caves were the permanent libraries of the sect, due to the presence of the remains of a shelving system.
 Other scholars believe that some caves also served as domestic shelters for those living in the area.
 Many of the texts found in the caves appear to represent widely accepted Jewish beliefs and practices, while other texts appear to speak of divergent, unique, or minority interpretations and practices.
 Some scholars believe that some of these texts describe the beliefs of the inhabitants of Qumran, who may have been Essenes, or the asylum for supporters of the traditional priestly family of the Zadokites against the Hasmonean priest/kings.
 A literary epistle published in the 1990s expresses reasons for creating a community, some of which resemble Sadducean arguments in the Talmud.
 Most of the scrolls seem to have been hidden in the caves during the turmoil of the First Jewish–Roman War (66–73 CE), although some of them may have been deposited earlier.